 1. Systems for reporting and investigating incidents have been developed and implemented to underpin early intervention.
 This can include a human resources system that monitors unplanned absences and alerts managers of increases in unplanned absence.

-2. Contracts with external providers, such as Employee Assistance Program, mediation, training and approved workplace rehabilitation providers, are developed and reviewed to ensure they are consistent with the early intervention policy.
+2. Contracts with external providers, such as employee assistance program, mediation, training and approved workplace rehabilitation providers, are consistent with the early intervention policy.

-3. Resources, training and support for middle managers and rehabilitation case managers is available and regularly reviewed.
+3. Resources, training and support for middle managers and rehabilitation case managers are available and regularly reviewed.

 4. Management systems for early intervention and return to work are available and reviewed against the organisation’s objectives and available performance data.